zabbix/zabbix/templates/media/opsgenie/README.md

 ## In Zabbix

-The configuration consists of a _media type_ in Zabbix, which will invoke webhookto send alerts to Opsgenie through the Opsgenie Rest API.
+The configuration consists of a _media type_ in Zabbix, which will invoke the webhook to send alerts to Opsgenie through the Opsgenie Rest API.
 To utilize the media type, we will create a Zabbix user to represent Opsgenie.
 We will then create an alert action to notify the user via this media type whenever there is a problem detected.

 ## Create Global Macro

 1\.
 Go to the **Administration** tab.

 2\.
-Under Administration, go to the **General** page and choose the **Macros** from drop-down list.
+Under Administration, go to the **General** page and choose **Macros** from a drop-down list.

 3\.
 Add the macro {$ZABBIX.URL} with Zabbix frontend URL (for example http://192.168.7.123:8081)